You are here

 • Program Materials

 • Copy of CPE Course Completion Certificate provided to each attendee at the end of the program.
-Certificate must include: sponsor, program title, date of program, and number of CPE hours.
+Certificate must include the sponsor’s name, attendee’s name, program title, date of program, and number of CPE hours earned.

 This guideline is provided as a resource for sponsors of continuing professional education (CPE) programs development, presentation, measurement and reporting of continuing professional education programs (CPE) for Certified Public Accountants (CPA) in the state of Washington.